MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/active-directory-server/capacity-planning-for-active-directory-domain-services.md

 #### Evaluating for storage

 Compared to 13 years ago when Active Directory was introduced, a time when 4 GB and 9 GB drives were the most common drive sizes, sizing for Active Directory is not even a consideration for all but the largest environments.
-With the smallest available hard drive sizes in the 180GB range, the entire operating system, SYSVOL, and NTDS.DIT can easily fit on one drive.
+With the smallest available hard drive sizes in the 180 GB range, the entire operating system, SYSVOL, and NTDS.dit can easily fit on one drive.
 As such, it is recommended to deprecate heavy investment in this area.

-The only recommendation for consideration is to ensure that 110% of the NTDS.DIT size is available in order to enable defrag.
+The only recommendation for consideration is to ensure that 110% of the NTDS.dit size is available in order to enable defrag.
 Additionally, accommodations for growth over the life of the hardware should be made.

-The first and most important consideration is evaluating how large the NTDS.DIT and SYSVOL will be.
+The first and most important consideration is evaluating how large the NTDS.dit and SYSVOL will be.
 These measurements will lead into sizing both fixed disk and RAM allocation.
 Due to the (relatively) low cost of these components, the math does not need to be rigorous and precise.
 Content about how to evaluate this for both existing and new environments can be found in the [Data Storage](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-2000-server/cc961771(v=technet.10)) series of articles.
 Specifically, refer to the following articles:

 - **For existing environments &ndash;** The section titled “To activate logging of disk space that is freed by defragmentation” in the article [Storage Limits](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-2000-server/cc961769(v=technet.10)).
 - **For new environments &ndash;** The article titled [Growth Estimates for Active Directory Users and Organizational Units](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-2000-server/cc961779(v=technet.10)).